ChrisO98/GOPHR_Simulation/README.md

 # GOPHR_Simulation
-Contains the GOPHR simulation for the Texas A&M CAPSTONE project in one folder (catkin_ws)
+Contains the GOPHR simulation for the Texas A&M Capstone senior project in one folder (catkin_ws)

 Uses Gazebo Simulator and CAD files with reduced polygons to simulate the base of GOPHR for figuring out Lidar and Mapping